Before graduation, make sure that:

 Diploma can be received about three weeks after the licentiate degree has been awarded:

-1. Diploma can be collected from the Student Services s of the Aalto Doctoral Programme in Science (see contact information).
+1. Diploma can be collected from the Student Services s of the Aalto Doctoral Programme in Science (see ).

 - One must be prepared to attest one’s identity when collecting the diploma.